 Google has confessed that by working to focus more on elements that are more important to the site owners, it took a hard step of letting go of some other features in the Search Console that include –

 - HTML Suggestions – This one is going away without any replacement.
-With Google’s algorithms getting better over the years at improving the titles, Google probably felt it no more needed to find & show short & duplicated titles to the users.
-However, the mammoth search engine suggests using other online tools that will help in extracting titles & descriptions, as it considers it to be a useful feature to the users.
+With Google’s algorithms getting better over the years at improving the titles, Google probably felt it was no more needed to find & show short & duplicated titles to the users.
+However, Google suggests using other online tools that will help in extracting titles & descriptions, as it considers it to be a useful feature to the users.

 - Android Apps – The Android apps features are also going away, and the solution for this is to move to Firebase.
 Google says that over the years, most of the significant information & functionality has been moved to the Firebase console, and so, the users shall now switch to Firebase.

 After having comprehensive testing in the beta mode, Google has started releasing its new Search Console reports to all its verified users.
 Although these changes may not be very clear to the common man, website owners may seek help from any renowned digital marketing agency or from techno-marketers to have a better idea of it.
 At BOXFinity, a reputable digital marketing agency in Hyderabad, our technical experts are all revised with the latest updates, and keep working & implementing suitable digital marketing strategies accordingly to help grow your business and not let the new updates leave an adverse impact on your business’s online presence.